 * Click here for rating key

-Bao Bei Restaurant Review: When Tannis Ling needed a name for her restaurant, "bao bei" was a natural fit.
-Translated, it means precious, priceless or a treasure.
+Bao Bei Restaurant Review: The name Bao Bei, which means “precious, priceless or a treasure,” was a natural fit for Vancouver-born Tannis Ling's restaurant.
 It's also a term of endearment Chinese parents use for their babies.
 In fact, it’s what Ling grew up hearing her mother call her.
-Ling, born in Vancouver and the former bar manager at Chambar, teamed up with chef Joel Watanabe (of Japanese and French-Canadian parents) to open this Chinese brasserie in the old part of Vancouver’s Chinatown.
-The abundant menu is inspired by the cooking of Ling’s mother and influenced by her research trip to Taiwan and Vietnam.
-Order a Guizhou Donkey cocktail and some Sichuan cucumbers or marinated eggplant to start.
-Move on to king pea tips, translucent truffled pork dumplings, and pork and prawn wontons in curry XO sauce.
-We also recommend the squid with house-made spicy sausage with pickled leeks and corn crisps.
-Finish with made-in-house ice cream, which might be avocado, coconut lime or Vietnamese coffee.
-A nicely curated wine list sings with the diverse menu’s offerings.
-The dining room is filled with found treasures, and there’s a feel of French country mixed with hints of family history.
-Don't be surprised to find a line out the door, but be assured it's worth the wait.
+Ling teamed up with chef Joel Watanabe (of Japanese and French-Canadian parents) to open this welcoming Chinese brasserie in the old part of Vancouver’s Chinatown.
+The abundant menu is inspired by the cooking of Ling’s mother and influenced by her research trips with Watanabe to Taiwan and Vietnam.
+Cocktails are both clever and tasty.
+To start, order a rum-based Cheung Po the Kid and some “Schnacks” (sharing plates) like crispy tofu or house-made Taiwanese sausage.
+Move on to tender king pea tips, translucent truffled pork dumplings, and the popular Shao Bing sesame flatbread stuffed with cumin lamb sirloin, pickled red onion and salted chilies.
+We also recommend the "kick ass" house-fried rice with marinated pork loin, clams, salted halibut, Chinese leeks, preserved cabbage and chili bamboo.
+Don't overlook the house-made ice cream, which could be avocado, coconut lime or Vietnamese coffee.
+A nicely curated wine list matches the diverse menu offerings.
+Filled with found treasures, Bao Bei has a feel of French country mixed with hints of family history, including Ling's father's youthful rock band.
+And don't let the line-up deter you --- it's worth the wait.